cfengine/documentation/overview/glossary.markdown

 The term hub means the center of a wheel, from which multiple spokes emerge.

 In CFEngine, the hub is the host responsible for collecting reports from hosts and serving them policy.
-In addition to the components installed on other CFEngine hosts (clients), the hub runs a database (PostgreSQL), a web server (Apache) and a few additional CFEngine components, most notably `cf-hub` which connects to hosts and retrieves their reporting data.
+In addition to the components installed on other CFEngine hosts (clients), the hub runs a database (PostgreSQL), a web server (Apache) and a few additional CFEngine components, most notably `cf-hub`, which connects to hosts and retrieves their reporting data.

 Due to the multiple purposes this host serves, it is sometimes referred to as the policy server, the reporting hub, or the report collector.
-In typical CFEngine Enterprise setups, all hubs are policy servers and all policy servers are hubs, so the distinction is not so important.
+In typical CFEngine Enterprise setups, all hubs are policy servers, and all policy servers are hubs, so the distinction is not so important.
 In general, hub is the preferred term to describe the role of what this host does, and which package to install on it.

 See CFEngine role.